digitalocean/droplet-1-clicks/jupyter-conda-22-04/files/etc/jupyter/Readme.txt

 - To inspect the source Packer files of this image, go to https://github.com/digitalocean/droplet-1-clicks and navigate to the jupyter-conda folder.

 - The examples and virtual environments are taking 9GB of space.
 They are not taking up compute, unless you are running things.
 To clean up, it is just 3 command.
 Review the file 'Save-9GB-by-deleting-examples.txt'

+Pure installation takes up the following space for the examples and virtual environments.

+(openvino_notebooks) ubuntu@jupyter-test:~$ du -sh examples/
+463M    examples/
+(openvino_notebooks) ubuntu@jupyter-test:~$
+(openvino_notebooks) ubuntu@jupyter-test:~$ du -sh ~/.conda/envs/openvino_notebooks/
+3.5G    /home/ubuntu/.conda/envs/openvino_notebooks/
+(openvino_notebooks) ubuntu@jupyter-test:~$ du -sh ~/.conda/envs/stable-diffusion-1.5/5.3G    /home/ubuntu/.conda/envs/stable-diffusion-1.5/

+That is 9GB+.
+As you work through examples, models will be downloaded and cached (under ~/.cache), and that will quickly increase the space usage.

+If you want to clean up the space and do not need the examples, just do the following.

+Step 1:
+\rm -rf ~/examples  # This will delete the entire example folder

+Step 2:
+(openvino_notebooks) ubuntu@jupyter-test:~$ conda env list
+# conda environments:
+#
+jupyter                  /home/ubuntu/.conda/envs/jupyter
+openvino_notebooks    *  /home/ubuntu/.conda/envs/openvino_notebooks
+stable-diffusion-1.5     /home/ubuntu/.conda/envs/stable-diffusion-1.5
+base                     /opt/conda

+(openvino_notebooks) ubuntu@jupyter-test:~$ conda env remove -y -n <env_name>

+This should clean up the entire environment, saving you ~9GB.

+Step 3:
+Time to time, you can clean up the ~/.cache.
+Look for those unused models taking GBs of space.